zulfiqaralimir/blockchain-basics/Solana/Fundamentals.md

 # 🌐 Solana Fundamentals

+An Account is like a box that stores data on the Solana blockchain.
+Account = storage place.
+A Program is a smart contract on Solana.

+Program = rules.
+Account = storage.

+A Signer is someone/something that gives permission for a transaction.
+A signer must use a private key to approve an action.

+Without a signer → the blockchain will not accept the transaction.
+Signer = authorization.

+Solana requires rent (lamports) to store data in accounts.
+Rent = fee for storing data.

+A Cluster is a different Solana environment.
+Cluster = different versions of the Solana network.

+A Keypair is a combination of:
+Public key → your address
+Private key → your password/signing key

+Public key = bank account number
+Private key = ATM PIN

+An RPC Node is a gateway that lets your program talk to the Solana blockchain.
+RPC = the bridge between your code and the blockchain.

+PDAs (Program Derived Addresses)
+A PDA is a special address that belongs to a program, not a human.
+A locker that only the program can open.

+Seeds are the small pieces of data used to create a PDA.
+Think of seeds as ingredients used to calculate a unique address.

+A bump is a small number (0–255) used to make a PDA valid.
+Think of bump as a “fixing number” to make the PDA safe.

+CPIs (Cross-Program Invocations)
+A CPI is when one Solana program calls another program.
+One app calling another app’s function.

+A lamport is the smallest unit of SOL.
+1 SOL = 1,000,000,000 lamports
+Lamports = tiny pieces of SOL.

+A Program ID is the public key of a Solana program.
+A program’s permanent address on the blockchain.

+An instruction is one command you tell the blockchain.
+Instruction = one action.
+A transaction is a bundle of instructions sent together.
+Think of a transaction as a package containing multiple commands.

+✅ Summary in One Line Each

+PDA: Program-owned address with no private key

+Seeds: Data used to generate a PDA

+Bump: Extra number used to make a PDA valid

+CPI: One program calling another program

+Lamports: Smallest unit of SOL

+Program ID: Address of a smart contract

+Instruction: One command

+Transaction: A group of commands executed together

 ## 🧾 What is an Account?
 On Solana, **everything is an account**.
 An account is a **data container** on the blockchain.
 It stores: